 Thinking of TY?

-Fingal provides an action packed programme that developes important life skills.
+Fingal CC provides an action packed programme which develops important life skills.

-The Transition Year is a one-year programme between the end of the Junior Certificate and the beginning of the Leaving Certificate programme.
+Transition Year is a one-year programme between the end of Junior Cycle and the beginning of the Leaving Certificate programme.

 Does the Transition Year have a fixed curriculum?

 No, each school devises its own programme and it varies from year to year, taking into account the needs of the class and the resources available.
 The programme provides for the development of personal and social skills.
 It encourages research and activity-based self directed learning, both inside and outside the classroom.